Hit enter to search or ESC to close

 Employees should not open suspicious links in emails, tweets, social media posts, online ads, messages or attachments, even if they think they know the source.

-Before clicking any links, users should hover their mouse over the link to see if the link will lead to the correct destination - the website address underneath the link should show up.
-Some links may look genuine, but lead you to a different, possibly fake or scam, destination or result in the downloading of a virus or malware onto the computer and into the workplace network.
+Some links may appear genuine but lead to a different, possibly fake or scam, destination, or result in the downloading of a virus or malware onto the computer and into the workplace network.

 Beware of attachments